+'''

 Changes do not require idaes.reconfig().
 The default setting is: ["framework", "model", "flowsheet", "unit", "control_volume", "properties", "reactions", "ui"].

-ipopt
+'''

+ipopt-idaes

-This is a config block that provides default configuration for the ipopt solver.
-These options are used for ipopt solvers by default when the IDAES SolverFactory wrapper is used.
+This is a config block that provides default configuration for the ipopt-idaes. ipopt-idaes is a wrapper for the Pyomo ipopt solver class that allows the default solver options to be configured in the general idaes ConfigBlock.
 Currently only solver options can be configured in the options sub-ConfigBlock.

-For example to set the default NLP scaling method for ipopt to use idaes-provided scaling factors, use the command idaes.cfg["ipopt"]["options"]["nlp_scaling_method"] = "user-scaling"
+For example to set the default NLP scaling method for ipopt to use idaes-provided scaling factors, use the command idaes.cfg["ipopt-idaes"]["options"]["nlp_scaling_method"] = "user-scaling"

-Any ipopt solver options that can be passed via command line argument to the ipopt AMPL executable solver can be set under idaes.cfg["ipopt"]["options"] or equivalently in a configuration file.
+Any ipopt solver options that can be passed via command line argument to the ipopt AMPL executable solver can be set under idaes.cfg["ipopt-idaes"]["options"] or equivalently in a configuration file.